 “Have you had one of these before?”

 “I’m not sure.
 Maybe.
 It all tends to blur.”

 She squeezed some gel from a tube onto his solar plexus.
 Cold.
 A faint familiar smell that he couldn’t quite identify.
 She put the headphones over her ears and held a microphone to his chest and used it to smear the gel in circular motions while her other hand turned dials on the scanner.
-The machine hissed and whistled, harshly, like a radio receiver that was badly tuned, and she grimaced and decreased the speaker volume.
+Sounds leaked from the headphones, harsh hisses and whistles, like a radio receiver that was badly tuned, and she grimaced and decreased the volume.
 Lionel peered at the jumble of shadows on the scanner screen, but it was indecipherable, so he fixed his eyes instead on a peeling patch of ceiling paint.
 It triggered a deja-vu memory, just out of reach, of an island that he had seen somewhere, sometime, and wanted to visit, or maybe just imagined.

 The smell of the gel… he remembered now, it reminded him of the stuff that condoms are coated in.
 There was another room with peeling paint, and another woman.
 They had met in a bar.
 Eye-contact, a shared drink, and somehow they were back in her apartment.
 Curtains in her bedroom that didn’t block the light properly, so that he hovered on the brink of wakefulness, dreaming, and knowing he was dreaming, of the woman who lay in the bed beside him.
 Dreaming of her thighs, her green eyes, her breasts, and the lotus flower tattoo on her left hip.
 Their hangover headaches taking hold as they gave up on sleep and rose and showered and dressed.
 He saw that she had no tattoo after all, and her eyes were brown, not green.